abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 But predicting the future requires more than just taking stale pictures of things and storing what you need to do in case a similar situation arises.
 It requires you to model the whole world.
 This is what the concept of causality does and this is why it exists - to bring everything that we see to our own terms.

 </i>

-Goals
-===

---
-A goal is a mental image representing state a of affairs which is for some reason desirable for an individual.

-All mental images that a given individual has, are, for them, either desirable or the opposite - undesirable - we cannot have a mental image that we don't relate to with either positive or negative feelings.
-So all mental images are trivially associated with, or are themselves goals (or anti-goals).
-The only way to compare mental images is by their utility as means of achieving different types of goals.
-And comparing the mental images is a converged way of comparing the goals to which they stand.

-4
---
-Having once produced a mental image or a goal an individual starts mistaking a mental image for reality and prescribing all instances where the image does not correspond with reality as due to issues with the instances themselves and not to the image (for example by saying "the pistol does break the glass *in principle*", it is just that this one is too thick/not of the "right" kind etc).

-According to this line of thought, that causality is not a rule, nor a meta rule, but a belief and one that every thinking being should hold to some extend or another.

-Self
-===

-The self is not who you are, but who you want to be (your projected goal).

-The idea of God is not merely delusion created to help cope with the fear of death (although it does help people cope with the fear of death), but it is a personification to the aspect of reality that does not adhere to the causality maxim and that is unknowable.
-Religious rituals can be rationalized using the following argument: although we cannot really be familiar with the aspect of reality which is unknowable, we must pay tribute to it, in order not to forget of its existence.

-The idea of the self is probably closer to a delusion than that of God, but it is a personification of that which is knowable - your persona, your job, the things you know and believe are you.
-Any habit thought or urge that is outside of this narrative is not really a part of the self.
-And that is not because such habits/thoughts/urges are rare.
-Neither because they are better, worse or in any way different than the rest of your habits/thoughts/urges.
-They are not part of the self for precisely that reason - they are not a part the narrative.

-In Dr House, the team of doctors are faced with the single goal of saving the patient.
-For this reason when facing a symptom  which can be explained by a deceases that was curable and one which was not curable, the team preferred to presume it was caused by the curable desease, simply because the reverse would lead them to a dead-end in terms of achieving their goal.

-When applied to large-scale thinking, this approach establishes determinism as the "default" worldview and makes us cautious when facing non-deterministinc phenomema, we try to contain them in a system which is inherently deterministic e.g. quantum mechanics.

-Takeaways
-===

-Don't focus on being happy and on knowing yourself - there is no self.
-Focus on something else instead.

-Don't compare things in terms of quantity, instead, compare them in terms of quality.